acdlite/andrewphilipclark.com/contents/articles/four-point-oh.md

 So it turns out if I go more than a year without completely remaking my blog, I get bored.

-This site began as a Tumblr blog.
+It began as a Tumblr blog.
 I switched to WordPress shortly after, and then eventually moved on to a [Jekyll](http://jekyllrb.com)-powered static site.
 I was quite happy with my Jekyll setup, but it was getting... stale.
 I'm ready to try something new.

 There are two primary reasons for this site's existence.
 First, as a web developer who still has much to learn, I'm always eager to experiment with new techniques and tools.
 This site has been a great sandbox for me to play in.
 Now in its fourth iteration, it is built using [Wintersmith](http://wintersmith.io), a static-site generator powered by Node.js.
 Other tools include: